tanhuynh2311/tanhuynh2311/README.md

-👋 Hi, I’m Tan Huynh Nhat
+👋 Hi, I’m Tan Huynh Nhat.

 I am working as a Software Engineer.
 I can develop web systems with MVC and HMVC patterns using PHP as back end, VueJS as front end and Mysql as database.
 In addition, I was able to build a basic server to deploy the website.